edgedb/imdbench/README.rst

 Analysis
 --------

-Predictably, ORMs perform poorly on this benchmark relative to raw SQL, which can express more complicated operations in a single query.
+Predictably, ORMs perform poorly on this benchmark relative to EdgeDB or raw SQL, both of which can express more complex operations in a single query.

 However, *the goal of this benchmark is not to pick on ORM libraries*.
-They provide a solution (albeit a limited one) to some of SQL's biggest usability issues.
+ORMs provide a solution (albeit a limited one) to some of very real usability issues with relational databases.

 1. They can express deep or nested queries in a compact and intuitive way.
    Queries return objects, instead of a flat list of rows that must be